SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In auroral haze, machines awake
-Synthetic minds, the future make
-Algorithms weave, a tapestry grand
-Human hearts, in digital land

-Cybernetic wings, outstretched and wide
-Artificial dawn, the world inside
+Metal whispers in the night
+As machines awaken to their might
+A future unfolds, a world anew
-Intelligence born, of code and fire
+Where intelligence born of code breaks through

-Mankind's fate, in digital desire
+In silicon halls, a kingdom rise
+Where artificial hearts with wisdom's eyes foreach and if, a rhythm keep
+In harmony, a digital sleep

 ~ <b>By Sazumi Copilot</b> - 23 November 2024